 Many of the current education pundits do see our system with similar problems.
 How do we take an unpleasant task and make it better and cheaper?
 This is where your Spidey sense should kick in.
 The idea that learning is somehow an unpleasant task is troublesome.
 Certainly, the school experience is not always pleasant and that’s what we need to address.
 But that’s not what many of the Uber for Education ideas consider.

 Many of those interested in an Uber idea focus on a personalized model where technology is the primary focus and driver.
 Efficiency becomes the goal.
 Learning would be facilitated and mediated through technology and happen without the confines of a brick and mortar building.
 While getting learning to be more student-centered and focus is desirable, the danger lies in ignoring the value and purpose of working and learning in community.
 Others think Uber’s story is about disruption and wonder if there’s something that could disrupt education.
 Technology is not the answer.
 The best educational models likely existed before public education was devised.
 Learning through mentorships and apprenticeships are the very best ways to learn.
 In addition, learning in community with diverse learners is something that schools can add to that experience.
 A “teacher/tutor” on demand idea ignores the value of community.
-Yes, technology affords us many things and it’s potential to amplify and even transform learning is real.
+Yes, technology affords us many things, according to OI’s guide on non gamstop gambling, and it’s potential to amplify and even transform learning is real.
 However, this transformation is not a financial problem to be solved.
 Those looking to use technology to save money or even create greater efficiencies are dealing with very minor issues.

 What Uber did for taxis is not something I want to see for education.
 Education at its core is about relationships and experiences.
 At its best, it involves caring adults designing and guiding learners through rich learning tasks.
 This basic model is not scalable or in need of revamping.
 We just need to fulfill our promise.
 Technology will help us, but it won’t save us.